teacodema/git-workshop/README.md

     @@ -0,0 +1 @@
     +This some text

-Now let’s add our modified file, alice.txt to the staging area.
+Now let’s add our modified file, [firstname].txt to the staging area.
 Do you remember how ?

 Next, check the status of [firstname].txt.
 Is it in the staging area now?